Transgressive (linguistics)

 In linguistic morphology, a transgressive is a special form of verb.
 It expresses a concurrently proceeding or following action.
 It is considered to be a kind of infinitive, or participle.
 It is often used in Balto-Slavic languages.
 Syntactically it functions as an adverbial.

 Slavic languages

 Czech

-The transgressive (transgresiv or přechodník) is a form of the verb in the Czech and Slovak languages.
+The form of the Czech transgressive (přechodník) is distinctive within the Slavic linguistic family and among converbs in general.
 Nowadays it is used only occasionally for artistic purposes and in set phrases and idioms.
 Transgressives were still used quite widely in the literary language at the beginning of the 20th century.
 For example, Jaroslav Hašek's The Good Soldier Švejk contains many of them.

 The Czech language recognizes present and past transgressives (there are future transgressives as well).
 The present transgressive can express present or future action depending on the aspect of the verb from which it is derived.